 The dispute activity for this week would be 1% (10 disputes on 1,000 payments).
 The dispute rate for this week would be 0.3% (3 disputes on 1,000 payments).

 Dispute activity and dispute rate serve different purposes.
 The card networks’ dispute and card fraud monitoring programs use the dispute activity calculation.
 If the dispute activity for your business exceeds the thresholds set by the networks for a prolonged period of time (usually multiple months), you might be subject to fines.
 You can find the dispute activity for your account in the Dashboard’s Analytics section.

 The dispute rate is a more accurate representation of fraud and disputes for your business, because it shows which actual payments were disputed.
 For example, you could use the dispute rate to see a particular sale that resulted in more disputes than usual, or to pick out fraud attack patterns.

-Because cardholders can dispute a charge up to 120 days after a payment was made (and sometimes even later), the dispute rate may change for dates more recent than 120 days old.
+Because cardholders can dispute a charge up to 120 days after a payment was made (and sometimes even later), the dispute rate might change for dates more recent than 120 days old.
 We show this calculation on the Radar for Fraud Teams page in the Dashboard.

 Excessive dispute activity

-Each card network (e.g., Visa, Mastercard, American Express) maintains a series of dispute and card fraud monitoring programs that apply to businesses operating with high dispute activity.
+Each card network maintains a series of dispute and card fraud monitoring programs that apply to businesses operating with high dispute activity.
 Excessive dispute activity not only affects your ability to process with Stripe, but with other processors as well—and can even result in fines from the card networks.
 All disputes, whether they’re won or lost, count towards your dispute rate, so the best strategy to avoid monitoring programs is dispute prevention.